Residential level 2 charging service

 · $11.49 Amazon

-A charger plugs into the 240Vac NEMA socket and has an EV connector at the other end.
-Though the charger is mostly a power switch, it costs around $500 to $700.
-This part is deliberately omitted for the following reasons:
+A vehicle charger plugs into the 240Vac NEMA socket and has an EV connector at the other end.
+It costs between $300 to $700.
+This part need not be purchased by the service provider for the following reasons:

-· The charger can be stolen by vandals or damaged by careless users.
+· The vehicle charger and adapter can be stolen by vandals or damaged by careless users.

-· May also need a Pi acting as a Bluetooth sensor near charge port.
+· There would also be a separate Raspberry Pi acting as a Bluetooth sensor near each charge point.

 · Validate customer to start charging.
 Customer should click to approve a charging session.
 App can use GPS to validate location.
 If location is more than 100 meters away, then need to click 'confirm'.
 App can be optional for Teslas.